An Employer’s Responsibilities Following a Workplace Accident

 Not only does training staff help to reduce the risk of accidents and injuries, but it can also help to create a safer workplace environment on a larger scale.
 After training, employees should know more about the risks to look out for, and what hazards could occur while carrying out their role.

 Employers should have an accident book at their place of work.
-In this book, they should report any accident that occurs in the workplace.
-Details of how the accident occured, including any signs of injury, are just some of the pieces of information that should be recorded in the accident book.
+Your employer has a responsibility to record injuries in the workplace.
+Details of how the accident occurred, including any signs of injury, are just some of the pieces of information that should be recorded in the accident book.

 - Fractures other than fingers, thumbs and toes (that are diagnosed by a doctor)

 - Loss of consciousness following a head injury or asphyxia

 - Injuries that have led to sight loss

 - Crush injuries to the head or torso that cause internal organ damage

 - Scalping that requires hospital treatment

 If you’ve suffered a workplace injury that wasn’t your fault and are concerned that your employer’s responsibilities haven’t appeared to include logging your injury, get in touch today.